-A comprehensive approach to optimizing strategies considers each agent-her state, utility, and history-to determine whether sprinting maximizes her performance given her competitor's strategies and system state.
+A comprehensive approach to optimizing strategies considers each agent-his or her state, utility, and history-to determine whether sprinting maximizes his or her performance given his or her competitor's strategies and system state.
 In practice, however, this optimization does not scale to hundreds or thousands of agents.

 For tractability, we analyze the population of agents by defining key probability distributions on population behavior.
 This approach has several dimensions.
 First, we reason about population dynamics in expectation and consider an "average" agent.
 Second, we optimize each agent's strategy in response to the population rather than individual competitors.
-Third, we find an equilibrium in which no agent can perform better by deviating from her optimal strategy.
+Third, we find an equilibrium in which no agent can perform better by deviating from his or her her optimal strategy.

-4.1 Mean Field Equilibrium
+4.1.
+Mean-Field Equilibrium

-The mean field equilibrium (MFE), a concept drawn from economic game theory, is an approximation method used when analyzing individual agents in a large system is intractable [3-5, 23, 27].
+The mean-field equilibrium (MFE), a concept drawn from economic game theory, is an approximation method used when analyzing individual agents in a large system is intractable [Adlakha and Johari 2013; Adlakha et al. 2013, 2010; Iyer et al. 2011], and [Gummadi et al. 2012].
 With the MFE, we can characterize expected behavior for a population of agents and then optimize each agent's strategy against that expectation.
 We can reason about the population and neglect individual agents because any one agent has little impact on overall behavior in a large system.

-The mean field analysis for the sprinting game focuses on the sprint distribution, which characterizes the number of agents who sprint when the rack is not in the recovery state.
+The mean-field analysis for the sprinting game focuses on the sprint distribution, which characterizes the number of agents who sprint when the rack is not in the recovery state.
 In equilibrium, the sprint distribution is stationary and does not change across epochs.
 In any given epoch, some agents complete a sprint and enter the cooling state while others leave the cooling state and begin a sprint.
 Yet the number of agents who sprint is unchanged in expectation.

-The stationary distribution for the number of sprinters translates into stationary distributions for the rack's current draw and the probability of tripping the circuit breaker - see Figure 3.
-Given the rack's tripping probability, which concisely describes population dynamics, an agent can formulate her best response and optimize her sprinting strategy to maximize performance.
+The stationary distribution for the number of sprinters translates into stationary distributions for the rack's current draw and the probability of tripping the circuit breaker-see Figure 3.
+Given the rack's tripping probability, which concisely describes population dynamics, an agent can formulate his or her best response and optimize his or her sprinting strategy to maximize performance.